Walking in the old town of Rouen is like stepping into a living history book.

 Square Verdrel and the Fine Arts Museum of Rouen

-It was Napoleon I was founded the renowned museum.
-However the present building only dates back to the end of the 19th century.
-It underwent restauration works in 1994.
+However, the present building dates back to the end of the 19th century and underwent restoration work in 1994.

 Turn left on the rue Ganterie.